Regularity as Regularization: Smooth and Strongly Convex Brenier Potentials in Optimal Transport: CONCLUSION

-\textbf{Conclusion.} We have proposed in this work the first computational procedure to estimate optimal transport that incorporates smoothness and strongly convex (local) constraints on the Brenier potential, or, equivalently, that ensures that the optimal transport map has (local) distortion that is both upper and lower bounded.
+We have proposed in this work the first computational procedure to estimate optimal transport that incorporates smoothness and strongly convex (local) constraints on the Brenier potential, or, equivalently, that ensures that the optimal transport map has (local) distortion that is both upper and lower bounded.
 These assumptions are natural for several problems, both high and low dimensional, can be implemented practically and advance the current knowledge on handling the curse of dimensionality in optimal transport.
+0.4cm \textbf{Acknowledgments.} We thank J. Altschuler for his remark that the QCQP~\eqref{eqn:SSNB} considered in Theorem~\ref{thm:regasreg:optpb} is in fact convex (unlike in the optimization literature where it is not) and can therefore be exactly solved and not approximated through an SDP.
+F.P.P and M.C. acknowledge the support of a "Chaire d'excellence de l'IDEX Paris Saclay".
+A.A. is at the d\'epartement d'informatique de l'ENS, \'Ecole normale sup\'erieure, UMR CNRS 8548, PSL Research University, 75005 Paris, France, and INRIA Sierra project-team.
+AA would like to acknowledge support from the {\em ML and Optimisation} joint research initiative with the {\em fonds AXA pour la recherche} and Kamet Ventures, a Google focused award, as well as funding by the French government under management of Agence Nationale de la Recherche as part of the "Investissements d'avenir" program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute).

-\section{Proofs}
+\section{PROOFS}

 \paragraph{Proof for Definition~\ref{def:SSNB}} We write a proof in the case where $\mathcal{E} = \{\Rd\}$.
 If $K > 1$, the proof can be applied independently on each set of the partition.

 Let $(f_n)_{n \in \N}$ be such that $f_n(0) = 0$ for all $n \in \N$ and